 VMware, do you see the writing on the wall?
 It’s become an emotional choice that you are losing with Linux admins!

 Where to get training.

-There’s a lot of places online where you can learn for free, and many vendors offer classes in just about every city.
+There are a lot of places online where you can learn for free, and many vendors offer classes in just about every city.
 There’s also CBT Nuggets and PluralSight online, but here’s a good low-cost place to get DevOps training that covers the key scripting and cloud skills that will get you started, today.